Request An Appointment Patient Registration Patient Registration

-TMJ Therapy—Plano, TX
+TMJ Treatment – Plano, TX

 Say “Goodbye” to Jaw & Head Pain

 Do your days usually start with a sore jaw or headache?
 If so, then you’re far from alone, as it’s estimated that over 10 million Americans suffer from similar problems due to a dysfunctional TMJ (temporomandibular joint), which is the joint that connects your jaw to your head.
 TMJ problems often occur in tandem with sleep issues, and by providing personalized, targeted treatment, Dr. Keane Fedosky can address the root cause so that a patient can rest easy and enjoy peaceful nights (and better mornings) for years to come.
+Call us to schedule an appointment if you would like to get rid of your jaw pain.

 What is TMJ Disorder?